-188 While the traditional model has supported the meat industry in Bangladesh, modern cold chain 189 technology offers the potential to preserve meat quality during the selling period, reduce waste, extend shelf life, and improve efficiency by maintaining a temperature of 4-5 degrees Celsius to inhibit bacterial growth and spoilage Based on field visits, Key Informant Interviews (KII), and consultations with different stakeholders in the Meat Value Chain, a comprehensive business model is proposed to address these issues (Figure 3).
+While the traditional model has supported the meat industry in Bangladesh, modern cold chain technology offers the potential to preserve meat quality during the selling period, reduce waste, extend shelf life, and improve efficiency by maintaining a temperature of 4-5 degrees Celsius to inhibit bacterial growth and spoilage Based on field visits, key informant interviews, and consultations with different stakeholders in the Meat Value Chain, a comprehensive business model is proposed to address these issues (Fig. 3).

-195 Food Safety Regulation in the Beef Value Chain of Bangladesh
+Food Safety Regulation in the Beef Value Chain of Bangladesh

-Bangladesh encounters substantial challenges in adhering to global food safety and sanitary regulations, particularly those mandated by major importers such as the European Union (EU), the Middle East, and the United States.
+Bangladesh encounters substantial challenges in adhering to global food safety and sanitary regulations, particularly those mandated by major importers such as the European Union, the Middle East, and the United States.
 Adhering to these stringent regulations is essential for accessing these lucrative markets.
 Hence, it is imperative Therefore, Bangladesh must develop adequate infrastructure for beef farming, slaughtering, processing, storing, and transporting meat products while adhering to international standards.

 Kok et al. (2021) found that a significant majority of agricultural producers and other actors in the beef supply chain, ranging from 78-95%, were not familiar with the regulations in the beef sector.
-This lack of familiarity, coupled with adversarial relationships between regulators and value chain actors, results in unnecessary transaction costs and missed opportunities for improving livelihoods, food safety, and food security, as highlighted by Blackmore et al. (2022).
+This lack of familiarity, coupled with adversarial relationships between regulators and value chain actors, results in unnecessary transaction costs and missed opportunities for improving livelihoods, food safety, and food security, as highlighted by Blackmore et al. (2021).

-Bashar AI (2017) observed that the legal framework of food safety in Bangladesh is currently governed by at least 16 laws, which include The Food Safety Act, 2013; Penal Code, 1860; Voktan Odhikar Songrokkhon Ain, 2009; Bangladesh Standards and Testing Institution Ordinance, 1985; and the Special Powers Act, 1974, among others.
-According to Section 13 (1) of the Food Safety Act, the Bangladesh Food Safety Authority (BFSA) is responsible for regulating and monitoring activities related to the manufacture, import, processing, storage, distribution, and sale of food through appropriate scientific methods.
-However, the safety of food of animal origin at the farmlevel is not addressed in the Food Safety Act of 2013.
+Bashar (2017) observed that the legal framework of food safety in Bangladesh is currently governed by at least 16 laws, which include The Ministry of Food (2013), Penal Code (1860), Voktan Odhikar Songrokkhon Ain (2009), Bangladesh Standards and Testing Institution Ordinance (1985), and the Special Powers Act (1974), among others.
+According to Section 13(1) of the Food Safety Act, the Bangladesh Food Safety